samamaryna/sampling/02_activities/assignments/a3_questionnaire_design_part_b.md

 I would delete this question from my survey.
 The 6 question has all of these things.

 10. Rate the culture and work environment within the company from 1 to 10, where 10 is highly positive and 1 is highly negative.
-I wouldsplit this question to two.
+I wouldsplit this question to two insteads of double-barreled question.
 Rate the work environment within the company from 1 to 10, where 10 is highly positive and 1 is highly negative.
 AND
 Rate the work environment within the company from 1 to 10, where 10 is highly positive and 1 is highly negative.